MicrosoftDocs/power-platform/power-platform/admin/invite-users-azure-active-directory-b2b-collaboration.md

 Follow these steps to allow B2B guest users to create custom SharePoint list forms using Power Apps.

 > [!NOTE]
-> Ensure you change the following tenant setting on the **Home tenant** of the user (where the user's account resides and authenticates).
-And not on the **Resource tenant** where the SharePoint list exists (where the user is expected to create custom SharePoint list form using Power Apps as a guest).
+> Ensure you change the following tenant setting on the **Resource tenant** where the SharePoint list exists (where the user is expected to create custom SharePoint list form using Power Apps as a guest).
+And not on the **Home tenant** of the user (where the user's account resides and authenticates against).

 1. Use the following PowerShell cmdlet to configure the tenant level setting to enable guests to create Power Apps.